cotarr/collab-backend-token-auth/README.md

 Access tokens are validated by submitting the tokens to the authorization server's /oauth/introspect endpoint.
 If the token validation succeeds, the token's meta-data is returned.
 If the token is authorized, the next() handler is called to enable further processing of the authorized request.
-If token validation fails, a status 401 Unauthorized response is returned.
+If token validation fails a status 401 Unauthorized response is returned.

 A web page may submit multiple API queries in a short period of time.
 This could result in a series of redundant token validation submissions to the authorization server.
-The program includes a token cache that stores the authorization server meta-data response to a token's validation request.
+The program includes a token cache that stores the authorization server meta-data response from a token's validation request.
 When each new HTTP request arrives, the cache is searched for a match to the incoming access token.
 Cached token meta-data which has not exceeded the tokens expiration times as set by the authorization server, and concurrently the cache entry has not exceeded